HIV / AIDS

-- Standard blood test – although it can take up to 3 months from exposure to developing a positive blood test…. so a repeat blood test in 3 months may be important.
+- Standard blood test, although it can take up to 3 months after exposure to develop a positive blood test…. so a repeat blood test in 3 months may be important for confirmation

 - Results take 1-2 weeks to come back

-- Rapid anonymous testing is available through our local Public Health Unit – call 807.625.5900 for more information
+- Rapid anonymous testing is available through our local Public Health Unit at (807) 625-5900 for more information